ryanpfalz/power-platform-chatGPT/README.md

 7. Publish the _PVA-OpenAI_ bot
 8. Deploy the bot to a channel (e.g. Teams channel, Dynamics 365, Power App, etc.)

+#### Authenticating with OAuth protected backend
+- If your App Service orchestrator is protected by an identity provider using OAuth (e.g., Active Directory), you will need to authenticate the requests made by Power Automate with the backend.
+One approach to achieving this may be to follow the steps outlined in [this article](https://powerusers.microsoft.com/t5/Power-Automate-Community-Blog/Generate-an-Azure-OAuth2-0-Token-from-a-quot-service-quot-Flow/ba-p/61979).

 ### Security considerations

 - For improved security, the [API and OpenAI services deployed in Azure may be best deployed as a backend of an Azure API Management instance](https://github.com/Azure-Samples/openai-python-enterprise-logging), so that another layer of security can be added between your client and backend.
 This will also enable the backend components to be secured on a virtual network, prohibiting your backend services from being publicly routable.
 Moreover, to add additional security between your backend services and Power Platform components, you can use a Web Application Firewall on [Azure Front Door](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview) or [Application Gateway](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/ag-overview) configured with [custom prevention rules](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/create-custom-waf-rules) to forbid requests that do not match variables like URIs, headers, IP address ranges, and more.